Working with the query parameters

 - if the left expression is a field, information about this field: field name and database object name.

 You can examine this collection before the query execution and prompt the end-user for parameter values.
-An example of such usage is provided in the sample projects that included in the installation packages.
+An example of such usage is provided in the sample projects included in the installation packages.

 Note: Some of the data access components may lack the support of some of the mentioned parameter notations; please refer to the documentation for your data access components for details.